BAZOOKA JOE BASEBALL CARDS

 These early Bazooka Joe baseball cards were printed on thin paper stock and measured about 2 inches by 3 inches, smaller than modern cards.
 They featured photos of players from both the American and National Leagues on the front.
 The back of each card contained basic career statistics and information on the pictured ballplayer.
 Sets from the 1950s and early 60s typically included over 100 players in a year.
 While the photos and stats updated annually, the simple card design remained largely the same throughout the early runs.

-Read also: PAWN SHOP FOR BASEBALL CARDS
+Read also: 1990 UPPER DECK BASEBALL CARDS CHECKLIST

 As the 1950s progressed, Topps began experimenting more with the Bazooka Joe card design and formula.
 In 1957 and 1958, the cards featured puzzles or quizzes on the back instead of player stats.
 Sets from 1959 to 1961 returned to a baseball focus but included oddball promotions like a UFO-themed card set in 1959.
 By the mid-1960s, Bazooka Joe cards adopted a more colorful and cartoonish aesthetic that matched the comic strips they were paired with.
 Sets from this period sometimes featured oddball themes unrelated to baseball as well.